 Publications:

-Hypertension, commonly known as high blood pressure, poses a serious health risk as it often manifests without noticeable symptoms, silently damaging internal organs.
-Recognizing the need for a user-friendly system that provides precise and continuous blood pressure monitoring without the inconvenience of cuff-based methods, this project aimed to develop a blood pressure estimation Android application.
-This application estimates both systolic and diastolic blood pressures by analyzing Electrocardiogram (ECG) and Photoplethysmogram (PPG) signals received via USB or Bluetooth.
-It extracts relevant features such as Pulse Arrival Time (PAT) and utilizes pre-trained machine learning models including Random Forest and AdaBoost for accurate predictions.
+Hypertension, commonly known as high blood pressure, poses a major health risk as it often progresses silently, damaging internal organs without noticeable symptoms.
+Recognizing the need for a user-friendly system capable of precise and continuous blood pressure monitoring without the inconvenience of cuff-based methods, this research aimed to develop a blood pressure estimation and hypertension detection framework with strong generalization to unseen users.
+In our recent study, we proposed a method that detects hypertension from photoplethysmography (PPG) signals, achieving a generalization sensitivity of 69.1% and an F1-score of 71.6%.
+Furthermore, we developed a prototype smart phone application that estimates both systolic and diastolic blood pressure by analyzing electrocardiogram (ECG) and PPG signals received via USB or Bluetooth.
+The application extracts key features such as Pulse Arrival Time (PAT) and leverages pre-trained machine learning models to provide blood pressure predictions.

 Publications: